1. 6.11 The popover attribute

 To queue a popover toggle event task given an element element, a string oldState, and a string newState:

-1. If element's popover toggle task is not null, then:
+1. If element's popover toggle task tracker is not null, then:

-1. Set oldState to element's popover toggle task's old state.
+1. Set oldState to element's popover toggle task tracker's old state.

-2. Remove element's popover toggle task's task from its task queue.
+2. Remove element's popover toggle task tracker's task from its task queue.

-3. Set element's popover toggle task to null.
+3. Set element's popover toggle task tracker to null.

-2. Queue an element task given the user interaction task source and element to run the following steps:
+2. Queue an element task given the DOM manipulation task source and element to run the following steps:

-1. fire an event named toggle, using ToggleEvent, with the oldState attribute initialized to oldState, and the newState attribute initialized to newState at element.
+1. Fire an event named toggle at element, using ToggleEvent, with the oldState attribute initialized to oldState and the newState attribute initialized to newState.

-2. Set element's popover toggle task to null.
+2. Set element's popover toggle task tracker to null.

 The hidePopover() method steps are: